Home Hip Replacement Revision Surgery

 • BBB A+ Rating Logo

 Revision surgery takes more time in the operating room than a patient’s original hip surgery takes.
 It is also more complex.
-Because of those conditions, revision surgery also has a greater risk of complications.
+Because of those conditions, revision surgery also has a greater risk of complications, such as infection, implant failure and nerve damage, making careful planning and skilled surgical intervention crucial.

 The vast majority of hip replacement surgeries are successful.
 But 4 to 5 percent of people who receive a hip implant may require revision surgery within 10 years, according to a 2017 study in The Lancet.
 The same study found that 15 percent of patients needed revision surgery within 20 years.